Step 3: Add a Request Form to your Workflow#

 Now publish the workflow and run it in LabOps to see the generated Request form.
 Notice that the value you enter for the parameter in the Request form appears in the info message.

-For more information about adding Request Parameters to your workflow see Workflow Parameters.
+For more information about adding Request Parameters to your workflow see Adding Workflow Input Parameters.